 - Proper ways to test a power supply

-Note: I would like to point out that the proper way to test a power supply is by using a power supply tester with a dummy load.
+Note: I would like to point out that the proper way to test a power supply is by using a tester with a dummy load.
 Since this equipment is not usually used by everyday computer owners, this article is about trying to find an answer without using the proper test equipment.

 So here are a few things to look out for to diagnose whether or not it’s time for a power supply change.